EmilHvitfeldt/smltar/docs/02_tokenization.md

 ```

 ```
-#> [1] "Far down in the forest, where the warm sun and the fresh air made a sweet resting-place, grew a pretty little fir-tree; and yet it was not happy, it wished so much to be tall like its companions– the pines and firs which grew around it."
+#> [1] "Far down in the forest, where the warm sun and the fresh air made a
+sweet resting-place, grew a pretty little fir-tree; and yet it was not happy, it wished so much to be tall like its companions– the pines and firs which grew around it."
-#> [2] "The sun shone, and the soft air fluttered its leaves, and the little peasant children passed by, prattling merrily, but the fir-tree heeded them not."
+#> [2] "The sun shone, and the soft air fluttered its leaves, and the little
+peasant children passed by, prattling merrily, but the fir-tree heeded them not."
-#> [3] "Sometimes the children would bring a large basket of raspberries or strawberries, wreathed on a straw, and seat themselves near the fir-tree, and say, \"Is it not a pretty little tree?\""
+#> [3] "Sometimes the children would bring a large basket of raspberries or
+strawberries, wreathed on a straw, and seat themselves near the fir-tree, and say, \"Is it not a pretty little tree?\""
 #> [4] "which made it feel more unhappy than before."
-#> [5] "And yet all this while the tree grew a notch or joint taller every year; for by the number of joints in the stem of a fir-tree we can discover its age."
+#> [5] "And yet all this while the tree grew a notch or joint taller every
+year; for by the number of joints in the stem of a fir-tree we can discover its age."
 #> [6] "Still, as it grew, it complained."
 ```

-If you have lines from different categories as we have in the `hcandersen_en` dataframe, which contains all the lines of the fairy tales in English, then we would like to be able to turn these lines into sentences while preserving the `book` column in the dataset.
+If you have lines from different categories as we have in the `hcandersen_en` dataframe, which contains all the lines of the fairy tales in English, then we would like to be able to turn these lines into sentences while preserving the `book` column in the data set.
 To do this we use `nest()` and `map_chr()` to create a dataframe where each fairy tale is its own element and then we use the `unnest_sentences()` function from the tidytext package to split the text into sentences.